 The contributions for risk coverage, security fund and administrative expenses together amount to an average of between 3 % and 4 % of the insured wages.
-Total contributions: on average around 16 % of the insured wages or around 10 % of the AHV wages.
+Total contributions (pillar 2a and pillar 2b): on average, approx. 20 % of insured wage or approx. 15 % of AHV wage.
 Individual contributions depend on the age of the insured person and on the regulation of the occupational benefits scheme.